 No matter what stage of your life you’re living in, I am almost 100% confident that at some point or another, for some reason or another, you had a full-blown meltdown where you were totally freaking out!

-As for me, the host of a Self-Love Facebook Group, I wanna share with you that even those who seem to have it all together will face trials and tribulation.
-And if we’re not careful in how we treat these freak-out moments, we could do a whole lotta damage to ourselves, our relationships, or worse, our choices thereafter.
+As for me, I wanna share with you that even those who seem to have it all together will face trials and tribulations (you may have heard of this as “duck syndrome”).
+And if we’re not careful in how we treat these freak-out moments, we could do whole lotta damage to ourselves, our relationships, or worse, our choices thereafter.

 If you’re married or in a relationship, the lack of communication could lead you into a whole realm of crazy that your partner was just not ready for (believe me, my husband sees it all the time!) which could really affect your future.